Alejogb1/job-board/blog-data/how-can-i-modify-dataframe-values-in-pandas-using-iteration.md

 id: "how-can-i-modify-dataframe-values-in-pandas-using-iteration"
 ---

-Let's tackle this.
  Modifying DataFrame values with iteration in pandas is something I've seen crop up frequently, often with newcomers to the library, and it's an area where performance can really take a hit if not handled carefully.
 While pandas is built around vectorized operations for speed, sometimes you do find yourself needing to iterate, perhaps for complex logic that's difficult to vectorize.
 However, the naive ways of doing this often lead to very inefficient code.
 I remember a project back in the day where we were processing large financial datasets, and a colleague initially used row-by-row iteration, which took ages.
 Optimizing that was a key step in getting our processing time down to reasonable limits.
 So, I've got some experience to share on best practices when iteration is unavoidable.

 First, let’s be clear: direct looping through rows with `.iterrows()` or similar methods, while seemingly straightforward, should generally be considered a last resort.
 Pandas DataFrames are designed to operate efficiently on entire columns (or series) at a time, using vectorized operations which are implemented in highly optimized C code under the hood.
 Iterating essentially bypasses these optimizations and uses pure Python loops, which are substantially slower.
 Before diving into how *to* iterate, it's vital to stress when *not* to.
 You should first explore if there is a vectorized operation available.
 If not, then the following techniques become valuable.